jundalisay/superblist/content/en/material/principles/part-1/chapter-02.md

 ---
 heading: "Chapter 2"
-title: "The Upper and Lower Aether Sublayer as the Cartesian View"
+title: "The Upper and Lower Aethereal Sublayer as the Cartesian View"
 date: 2020-11-26
 image: /photos/physics/galaxy.jpg
 description: "The Upper and Lower Aethers"